-Hence in this country, convention rights of custody have long been held to include the right to veto the removal of the child from his country of habitual residence.
+Hence in this country, Hague Convention rights of custody have long been held to include the right to veto the removal of the child from his country of habitual residence.
 This is so even if that person has no right to the care of the person of the child, so that the right of veto is in support of a right of access rather than a right of custody.
-There is some awkwardness in fitting this approach into the scheme of the Hague Convention as a whole: for example, under Art 13, the authorities in the requested state are not bound to order the return of the child if 'the person, institution or other body having the care of the person of the child . . . had consented to or subsequently acquiesced in the removal or retention' (my emphasis).
+There is some awkwardness in fitting this approach into the scheme of the Convention as a whole: for example, under article 13 of the Hague Convention of 1980, the authorities in the requested state are not bound to order the return of the child if "the person, institution or other body having the care of the person of the child . . . had consented to or subsequently acquiesced in the removal or retention."
+(Emphasis added.)
 The words emphasised are not obviously apt to describe the consent or acquiescence of a person with a bare right of veto.
-I note that the Supreme Court of Canada has twice expressed doubts as to whether, once a final custody order has been made, a right of veto which merely protects another person's rights of access would amount to 'rights of custody' (see Thomson v Thomson (1994) 119 DLR (4th) 253 (para 67), DS v VW and JS and Rodrigue Blais [1996] 2 SCR 108).
+I note that the Supreme Court of Canada has twice expressed doubts as to whether, once a final custody order has been made, a right of veto which merely protects another person's rights of access would amountto "rights of custody:" see Thomson v.
+Thomson (1994) 119 D.L.R.
+(4th) 253 and W. (V.) v.
+S. (D.) [1996] 2 S.C.R.
+108.

-Nevertheless, Mr Nicholls (from the office of the Official Solicitor where the Central Authority for England and Wales under the convention is situated) whose researches and arguments as amicus curiae have been most illuminating, recalls that at the third conference to discuss the operation of the convention, the Re C approach was commonly held amongst contracting states.
+Nevertheless, Mr. Nicholls, from the office of the Official Solicitor where the central authority for England and Wales under the Convention is situated, whose researches and arguments as amicus curiae have been most illuminating, recalls that at the Third Special Commission meeting to discuss the operation of the Hague Convention on the Civil Aspects of International Child Abduction 1980, 17-21 March 1997, the C. v.
+C. (Abduction: Rights of Custody) [1989] 1 W.L.R.
+654 approach was commonly held amongst contracting states.

-In this country, by virtue of s 1 of the 1984 Act, parental responsibility brings with it a right of veto, even if there is no court order in force prohibiting removal.
-Hence if either of these fathers had parental responsibility, they would also have had 'rights of custody'.
+In this country, by virtue of section 1 of the Child Abduction Act 1984, parental responsibility brings with it a right of veto, even if there is no court order in force prohibiting removal.
+Hence if either of these fathers had parental responsibility, they would also have had "rights of custody."
 But they did not.

-The reasoning in Re C and other cases about the right of veto still falls within what Mr Nicholls describes as the 'narrow view' of the definition of rights of custody in Art 5(a) (quoted earlier): this is that 'shall include' means 'must include' the right to determine the child's place of residence.
-However, the phrase 'shall include' is equally capable of meaning 'includes'.
-This is confirmed by the equivalent French text, which reads simply 'le "droit de garde" comprend'.
-Furthermore, the words 'shall include' must equally apply to the reference to 'rights relating to the care of the person of the child': if it had been mandatory to include these, it would not have been permissible to extend the concept to a bare right to veto travel abroad possessed by people who have no rights relating to the care of the child.
-But on what basis is it permissible to go beyond that so-called 'narrow' approach?
+The reasoning in C. v.
+C. (Abduction: Rights of Custody) [1989] 1 W.L.R.
+654 and other cases about the right of veto still falls within what Mr. Nicholls describes as the "narrow view" of the definition of rights of custody in article 5(a) of the Hague Convention of 1980 quoted earlier: this is that "shall include" means "must include" the right to determine the child's place of residence.
+However, the phrase "shall include" is equally capable of meaning "includes."
+This is confirmed by the equivalent French text, which reads simply "le 'droit de garde' comprend . . ."
+Furthermore, the words "shall include" must equally apply to the reference to "rights relating to the care of the person of the child:" if it had been mandatory to include these, it would not have been permissible to extend the concept to a bare right to veto travel abroad possessed by people who have no rights relating to the care of the child.
+But on what basis is it permissible to go beyond that so-called "narrow" approach?